 How critical is this position today?
 If schools don’t have this position on their staff, it would be as if a commercial business didn’t have a sales manager.

 Think of your last car buying experience.
 Even though you may have dealt with the sales consultant for most of your visit, did you meet the sales manager?
 Perhaps you met the finance manager when you signed all the papers.
 Even if the sales consultant handled everything, there is still someone who manages the process.
 Many board members or parents at those struggling schools today will say, “That’s the principal’s job,” when it comes to enrollment, development and marketing.
 However, when you realize that many of these functions require being absent from the school, I wonder what the parents or board members would say if the principal wasn’t at the school 75% of the time, and then wasn’t there on a Friday because there was a football game on Friday night, a forensics tournament on Saturday, and a swim meet on Sunday that they had to attend.
-Today’s school communities (parents and board members, especially) expect that the administration of the school will become a sole and all-encompassing vocation of leadership and its teachers.
+Today’s school communities (parents and board members, especially) expect that the administration of the school will become a sole and all-encompassing vocation of leadership, similar to religious men and women cared for faith-based school children in the past.
 Wait…you have a family?
 Your child is sick?
-Is there someone else you can attend to that, because there are families here at the school that need your attention.
+Is there someone else who can attend to that, because there are families here at the school that need your attention, and demand it now.
 That sounds pretty harsh – but it’s a prevailing mentality.